Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Materials and Methods

 Here, $f_{d}$ signifies a choice of distance metric.
 We proceed to model this set of distances with a per class heavy-tail Weibull distribution $\boldsymbol{\rho}_{c, t} = (\tau_{c, t}, \kappa_{c, t}, \lambda_{c, t})$ on $\Delta_{c, t}$ for a given tail-size $\eta$.
 As these distances are based on the class conditional approximate posterior, we can thus bound the latent space regions of high density.
-The tightness of the bounds is characterized through $\eta$, that can be seen as a prior belief with respect to the outlier quantity assumed to be inherently present in the data distribution.
+The tightness of the bound is characterized through $\eta$, that can be seen as a prior belief with respect to the outlier quantity assumed to be inherently present in the data distribution.
 The choice of $f_{d}$ determines the nature and dimensionality of the obtained distance distribution.
 For our experiments, we find that the cosine distance and thus a univariate Weibull distance distribution per class seems to be sufficient.

-Using the cumulative distribution function of this Weibull model $\boldsymbol{\rho}_{t}$ we can now estimate any sample's outlier probability:
+Using the cumulative distribution function of this Weibull model $\boldsymbol{\rho}_{t}$ we can now estimate any sample's outlier (or inlier) probability: